top of page

 Lisa grew up in Alaska where she developed a deep love for Jesus, people, and adventuring in the great outdoors.
 She attended Multnomah Bible College in Portland, OR, and then went on to graduate with a Bachelor of Science in Nursing from the University of Alaska, Anchorage in 2003.
 She and her husband, Mark, spent 12 years in the Seattle area having 5 children and starting and running a small medical practice.
 In 2016, they moved back to the Flathead Valley where her husband grew up.
 Lisa has been an educator since 2012, first at a private school and then in co-ops and home-school settings.
 She is grateful for the combination at Heritage of wonderful teachers and classmates mixed with the gift of learning at home together.
 As a teacher, Lisa loves getting to know the students and families, and hopes to inspire them to love learning and know the depth of God's love for them.
 During their free time, the Ochenriders enjoy time with friends, camping, rafting, hiking, and exploring God's beautiful creation together.

-Jenny graduated from Covenant College in Lookout Mountain, Georgia.
-While in college, she served at several different churches with their youth ministries and received a minor in Youth Ministry.
-After graduating, she worked as Grant Manager at the largest Christian foundation in the South, where she helped manage a $25-$35-million-dollar annual granting budget; designed and managed the development and implementation of policies and procedures for processing of grants, grant payments, and compliance with relevant laws; as well as played a key role in the design and set up of their grant management database.
+Jenny graduated from Covenant College in Lookout Mountain, Georgia with a degree in Philosophy and Religion.
+While in college, she served in several different churches with their youth ministries and received a minor in Youth Ministry.
+After graduating, she worked as Grant Manager at a large Christian foundation, where she helped manage a $25-$35-million-dollar annual granting budget.
+She designed and managed the development and implementation of policies and procedures for processing of grants, grant payments, and compliance with relevant laws and played a key role in the design and set up of their grant management database.
 Jenny joined the Heritage community in 2019.
-At work she enjoys bringing order to chaos, organizing, and helping to orchestrate “all things money.”
-When not working, Jenny enjoys reading, visiting with friends, or adventuring with her family.
+She does bookkeeping & payroll, tuition management & assistance, insurance, and other areas of financial and operational management, implementation and oversight for the school.
+When not working, Jenny enjoys reading, visiting with friends, or adventuring with her husband and her four beautiful children.

-Amy Peterson - 4-6 History; Logic I & II
+Amy Peterson - 5th grade Bible, Lit, English; Logic I & II

 Amy, a Nebraska native, holds a degree in Elementary Education from Northwestern College in Orange City, Iowa, after attending the University of Nebraska for a year.
 She has experience teaching 3rd to 5th grades in private Christian schools across Arizona and California.
 Additionally, Amy homeschooled her three daughters until high school graduation and instructed writing at their homeschool academy in California.
 Once her youngest daughter graduated, she resumed classroom teaching.
 Married to a pastor for 33 years, Amy has dedicated 15 years to youth ministry and 18 years to a church plant, leading both children's and women's ministries.
 Her family, originally from Coeur d'Alene, relocated to Kalispell to be near her daughter and grandson, enjoying a return to the Pacific Northwest.
 Amy's passions include reading, fellowship, e-biking, church activities, and above all, family time.